frankhecker/gettingdatacoursera/CodeBook.md

 * Subject: An integer identifying the subject, with values from 1 to 30.
-* Activity: A character string with the activity label, with possible values as follows:
+* Activity: A character string identifying the activity, with possible values as follows:
-    * WALKING
     * WALKING
     * WALKING_UPSTAIRS
     * WALKING_DOWNSTAIRS